-The first thing to know is that the numbers that schools list on their web sites are real.
+The first thing to know is that the numbers that schools list on their websites are real.
 Yale really does look for an LSAT score in the mid 170’s, whereas Tulane is happy with a 160.
-So look at the web sites of the schools in which you are interested, and make your list accordingly.
+So look at the sites of the schools you’re interested in, and make your list accordingly.
 Of course, you should always reach for the stars by including a couple of reach schools, but you also need to be realistic.

 After assessing and summarizing your professional, extracurricular, and community service activities, the single most important part of your application is your personal statement.
 This is your opportunity to make your story come to life and give the admissions committee an authentic look into who you are.
 Make sure you dedicate the appropriate time and energy into this essay.
-We’ll cover the personal statement in a later post, but if you want to get started immediately or simply want individual advice, consider hiring a law school admissions consultant to guide you.
+We cover the personal statement extensively in this post.

 For now, figure out your strategy, make a plan, and get started.
 You’re ready!